the1lab/1lab/src/Realizability/PCA/Combinators.lagda.md

 module Realizability.PCA.Combinators where
 ```

-# Combinatory completeness of S and K
+# Combinatory completeness of S and K {defines="completeness-of-s-and-k"}

 <!--
 ```agda